-In order to support students to successfully meet NESA requirements for the achievement of the RoSA, Aurora College teachers will:
+In order to support students to successfully meet the course requirements for English, mathematics and science, Aurora College teachers will:

-- develop an assessment schedule of maximum 4 tasks of various types for each course. e.g. only ONE formal examination, practical tests, oral presentations - provide written notification, via email to students at least two (2) weeks in advance of the scheduled assessment task - ensure each assessment task notification includes: - topic/module being assessed - date and time due - the weighting of the assessment - o method of submission e.g.: email to teacher with a PDF or URL - syllabus outcomes to be assessed - o the nature of the task e.g.: oral recording, extended response, typed report etc. - o a description of the task requirements - o marking criteria and/or marking guidelines - o any special arrangements required. - if a change of date for completion of a task is required there is no need for a further two weeks' notice provided the task is not being brought forward - o under certain circumstances, Head Teachers may find it necessary to vary their Assessment Schedules.
-If this should occur, students will be informed in writing via email.
-If a task is given and is found to be non-discriminating, it may be discarded and an alternative task set.
-If an alternative task is to be given, students must be informed in writing via email. - arrange for disability provisions for the completion of assessment tasks for those students who were granted such provisions by the Aurora College Learning and Support Teacher (LaST) in previous years, or in accordance with the adjustments and accommodations agreed upon in the student's current Personalised Learning Plan (PLP) - provide feedback for each assessment by doing the following: - o return assessment tasks to students within 2 weeks of submission - o appropriate and specific feedback about the student's performance in the task - include grades/marks where appropriate, - make accurate judgments concerning each student's achievement in relation to the Course Performance Descriptors - return the task with marking guidelines, and strategies and suggestions for improvement (within 10 working days) - o this feedback must be written - collate and maintain the assessment marks and related information during the course - refer appeals and variations to the curriculum Head Teacher and/or DP and/or Principal for determination, under exceptional circumstances.
+- develop an assessment schedule of generally 4 tasks of various types for each course. e.g. only ONE formal examination, practical tests, oral presentations - provide written notification, via email to students, parents and Aurora College Coordinators - ensure each assessment task notification includes: - o topic/module being assessed - date and time due - the weighting of the assessment. - o method of submission e.g.: email to teacher with a PDF or URL - syllabus outcomes to be assessed - o the nature of the task e.g.: oral recording, extended response, typed report etc. - a description of the task requirements - marking criteria and/or marking guidelines - any special arrangements required. - arrange for disability provisions for the completion of assessment tasks for those students who were granted such provisions by the Aurora College Learning and Support Teacher (LaST), or in accordance with the adjustments and accommodations agreed upon in the student's current student learning profile - provide feedback for each assessment by doing the following: - o return assessment tasks to students within 2 weeks of submission - provide appropriate and specific feedback about the student's performance in the task - include marks/grades where appropriate - make accurate judgments concerning each student's achievement in relation to the Course Performance Descriptors - o return the task with marking guidelines, and strategies and suggestions for improvement - o provide quality detailed feedback. - collate and maintain the assessment marks and related information during the course - refer appeals and variations to the curriculum Head Teacher.